Click on Read More and the links.

 Next to Renoir, the current crop of directors seem narrow, mannered, coldly calculating or else juvenile wannabes resorting to overblown bombast.
+He was a director of great variety, open to the world and the possibilities of the next shot and scene, without being predictable or repetitive.
 Where is his equal today?*

 Renoir was born in the Montmartre district of Paris, France.
 He was the second son of Aline Charigot and the French painter Pierre-Auguste Renoir.
 He was also the brother of Pierre Renoir, a noted French stage and film actor; the uncle of Claude Renoir, a cinematographer; and the father of Alain Renoir, late professor emeritus of comparative literature at the University of California at Berkeley.